 The plant collections inside the botanical garden are divided based on the type of plants.
-Besides plants, the old pond in the gardens is amongst alluring spots.
-It overlooking the backyard of the presidential palace.
+Besides plants, the old pond in the gardens is among the alluring spots.
+It overlooks the backyard of the presidential palace.

-Apart from being an educative tourist destination, Bogor Botanical Gardens is also a favorite picnic spot for domestic visitors.
-The lawns within the garden are usually packed with crowds especially during holidays.
+Apart from being a research and tourist spot, Bogor Botanical Gardens is also a favorite picnic site for domestic visitors.
+The lawns within the garden are usually packed with crowds, especially during holidays.
 The place is also a favorite spot among day-trippers from the city.
 All in all, Bogor Botanical Gardens is a wholesome tourist destination.

 Bogor Botanical Gardens Theme

 The smaller gardens inside these huge gardens are divided based on the types of plants.
-One garden is filled with a collection of dry climate plants called Mexican Garden.
+One garden is filled with a collection of dry-climate plants called the Mexican Garden.
 The spatial planning of this garden would remind visitors of a desert.
 Two of the gardens were built to honor past contributors to the institution.
 The biologist and botanist Teijsmann Garden and Soedjana Kassan.

 The rest of the gardens are Medicine Garden, Araceae Garden, and Aquatic Garden.
-As the name implies, Medicine Garden is a garden composed of plants used for medicine ingredients and herbalism.
-Araceae Garden, on the other hand, is comprised of plants from the Aracaeae species or more commonly known as taro.
+As the name implies, Medicine Garden is a garden composed of plants used for medicine ingredients, and herbalism.
+On the other hand, the Aracaeae garden is comprised of plants from the species more commonly known as taro.
 Lastly, Aquatic Garden presents guests with aquatic plants.